navchandar/lab/README.md

 This Repo for creative tools, experiments and interactive web apps for learning.

-Each project is lightweight, mobile-friendly, and hosted via GitHub Pages, made for personal use.
+Each project is lightweight, mobile-friendly, and hosted via GitHub Pages, made for personal use and non-commercial use.

 ## 🚀 Project Index